alexiscenriquez/CIS4339groupproject/README.md

   Host: localhost:3000
   ````

-  The response is a volunteer object within a data envelope.
+  The response is a client object within a data envelope.

   Example response: